Skip to Content

 Dyrholaey & Reynisfjara

-You can walk around to different view points and get a look at the waves crashing nearby.
+You can walk around to different viewpoints and get a look at the waves crashing nearby.

 After the arches and black sand beach head to the town of Vik.
-It is a pretty nice small town where you can find some restaurants and also grocery store to pick up some essentials.
+It is a pretty nice small town where you can find some restaurants and also a grocery store to pick up some essentials.
 You can get in a nice viewpoint from the church at the top of the town.

 One important thing to note is that main towns can be very far apart from one another.
 So if you see somewhere you would like to eat or add some gas to the tank you should do it sooner rather than later as you won’t know when the next opportunity will be.